WayneMRoseberry/WayneMRoseberry.github.io/_posts/2023-12-20-AI-vs-human-coming-up-with-tests.markdown

 that all parties in the experiment would have come to the same set of test ideas.

+The idea contribution from AI was not bad.
+Not brilliant, but not bad.
+The exercise so short (10 minutes) that the time saved by ChatGpt (9 minutes) is small compared to the follow up time it would take to remove duplicates, find the unique contributions.
+But even with that, the exercise give some support to the notion of LLMs as tools for accelerating up idea generation.

 The contrived and artificial conditions of the experiment
 ================================================================
+This kind of "race the AI" test is not a realistic comparison because the people are not working under realistic conditions.
+Their real skills are hobbled and crippled by the context.
+Likewise, the prompting method I used is not indicative of an approach that underwent tuning and optimization.
+As many people are hopefully learning, prompt writing is not like talking to a human being.
+It is a form of programming with its own subtleties necessary to get a desired result.

 I limited myself and the other tester to 10 minutes to come up with test ideas for a method I had created.